pagarme/opensource/CONTRIBUTING.md

 ### Where to Find Known Issues

 We will be using GitHub Issues for our public bugs.
 We will keep a close eye on this and try to make it clear when we have an internal fix in progress.
-Before filing a new task, try to make sure your problem doesn't already exist.
+Before filing a new task, try to make sure your problem was not reported by someone else in other issue.

 ### Reporting New Issues